rongmon/rbcodes/README.md

                              most multispec formats including linear, log, cubic spline, Chebyshev or Legendre dispersion spectra.
 I got this code from https://github.com/kgullikson88/General.

+The catalog folder contains codes for catalog search:

+	1)rb_search.py.    : Function to do a cone search around any (ra,dec) pointing with respect to a list of ra,dec entries.
+	2) convert_FIRE_coordinates.py:  Custom code only to take Magellan 1D FIRE spectrum and use the header information to transform the co-ordinates to J2000 epoch.

 We are constantly developing...